xerc/mac-install-guide/homebrew/index.md

 ## How long does Homebrew take to install

 First time users will ask, how long does it take to install Homebrew?
 On a 2021 Mac M1 Mini, with a 100Mbps Internet connection:
-- Homebrew installation takes 1.5 minutes.
+- Homebrew installation takes 2 to 15 minutes.

 It's significantly slower on Mac Intel over a slow Internet connection.
-However, it should not take more than ten minutes to run the Homebrew installation script.
 Installing packages can take a few minutes, especially if a pre-built binary is not available and the software package must be compiled during the installation process.

 ## Homebrew terminology